Welcome

 Field Archery

 Field Archery involves shooting at targets set out along a course, normally in the woods.
 SWAC Field Archery follows the National Field Archery Society (NFAS) rules of shooting.
 This involves following a pre-laid course and shooting at targets set at an unknown distance.
 One of the main draws of NFAS field archery is that the distances are not set - you have to judge for yourself how far you are away from each target, then shoot!
-The targets are predominantly of animals and can be either 'faces' (pictures) or 3-D model animals.
+The targets are can be either 'faces' (pictures) or 3-D model animals or target faces depending on round being shot.
 Courses will normally have either 20, 36 or 40 targets.
 Further details can be found on the NFAS website.

 Field Archery committee members: